 How to access the library

-From October 2014 the library will be now housed at the Centre for Anabaptist Studies at Bristol Baptist College and will be available for those wishing to access material for academic studies and personal research.
-Appointments can be made by contacting the college librarian, Mike Brealey (firstname.lastname@example.org).
+Since October 2014 the library has been housed at the Centre for Anabaptist Studies at Bristol Baptist College and will be available for those wishing to access material for academic studies and personal research.
+Enquiries and appointments can be made by contacting the college librarian, Mike Brealey (firstname.lastname@example.org).